-Words like ‘lockdown’, ‘hand-hygiene’ and ‘self-isolation’ have entered our common vocabulary in previously unimaginable ways.
-However, although the problems posed by the virus are the same, the ability of countries and communities to respond effectively are vastly different:
+Although the problems posed by the coronavirus pandemic are the same worldwide, the ability of communities to respond effectively is vastly different.

 Our grassroots partners have delivered emergency food parcels to thousands of families in eleven nations on four continents.
-They have also given hand-hygiene supplies, and raised awareness of how people can protect themselves, in twelve countries.
+They have also given hand-hygiene supplies, and raised awareness of how people can protect themselves..

 As many countries try to move to a ‘new normal’, post-lockdown, or face repeated lockdowns and curfews as they experience more waves of infection, Global Care’s coronavirus response will focus on:

 Families: We need to keep children safe with feeding, and support with rent payments, where lockdown continues, and in post-lockdown scenarios where many daily-wage jobs have disappeared.
 This will be on an as-needed basis while economies and communities recover.

 Education: The UN warns of a ‘generational catastophe’ because of the disruption to education worldwide.
 But bringing children back to our partners’ schools, homework clubs and children’s centres in a Covid-secure way has not been easy.
 We have funded hand sanitisers, hand-washing stations and face masks, and extra measures to allow social distancing, including extra classrooms, desks or even staff.
 Crucially, many children have become disengaged from learning after a year of missed schooling.
 They are at risk of dropping out of school forever.
 We are helping them to re-engage and get back on track, with extra tuition and learning support programmes.
 This is currently our major funding priority.